robguilarr/robguilar/content/about/index.md

 > Junior Business Intelligence Analyst - **[Belcorp](https://www.belcorp.biz/ "Learn more")** | February 2021 - Jul 2021

-As a Business Analyst at Belcorp, a leading multinational in Beauty and Personal Care Cosmetics, I supported data-driven solutions that empowered LatAM business teams and managers.
+As a Business Analyst at Belcorp, a leading multinational in Beauty and Personal Care packaged cosmetics, I supported data-driven solutions that empowered LatAM business teams and managers.

-- Enabled informed decision-making by developing data analysis tools for LatAM teams, driving actionable commercial insights within a B2C framework.
+- Enabled informed decision-making with data analysis Excel tools for LatAM teams, driving actionable commercial insights within a B2C framework.
-- Enhanced service intelligence by integrating BI assets into CRM tasks and designing tailored data collection models for efficient regional visualization.
+- Enhanced service intelligence by integrating BI assets into CRM tasks and designing tailored data collection models for efficient regional visualization using Tableau.
 - Improved data accessibility by creating user-friendly Tableau dashboards that addressed BI inquiries from Central American personnel, presenting information clearly and effectively.

 ---